Formalism is a school of literary criticism and literary theory having mainly to do with structural purposes of a particular text.

 Possible critiques and responses

 Because New Criticism is such a rigid and structured program for the study of literature, it is open to criticism on many fronts.
 First, in its insistence on excluding external evidence, New Criticism disqualifies many possibly fruitful perspectives for understanding texts, such as historicism, psychoanalysis, and Marxism.
-Since New Criticism aims at finding one "correct" reading, it also ignores the ambiguity of language and the active nature of the perception of meaning described by poststructuralists.
-Finally, it can even be perceived as elitist, because it excludes those readers who lack the background for arriving at the "correct" interpretation.

 However, defenders of New Criticism might remind us that this approach is meant to deal with the poem on its own terms.
 While New Criticism may not offer us a wide range of perspectives on texts, it does attempt to deal with the text as a work of literary art and nothing else.